We will record here any changes to this resource as a result of developments in the law or practice.

 If the employer uses this optional language to include affiliates, certain references to Employer should be changed to Employer Group, as indicated by optional language throughout the Standard Document.

-The Employee's last day of employment with [EMPLOYER NAME] is [INSERT DATE] (the "Separation Date").
+The Employee's last day of employment with [EMPLOYER NAME] is [DATE] (the "Separation Date").
 After the Separation Date, the Employee will not represent [himself/herself] as being an employee, officer, attorney, agent or representative of [EMPLOYER NAME] for any purpose.
+Without limiting the foregoing, the Employee specifically agrees to update any and all social media accounts the Employee accesses, uses or maintains to reflect the fact that the Employee is no longer employed by [EMPLOYER NAME] within three days of the Separation Date.
+For purposes of this paragraph, social media accounts include but are not limited to Facebook, LinkedIn, Twitter and Four Square.
 Except as otherwise set forth in this Agreement, the Separation Date will be the employment termination date for Employee for all purposes, meaning Employee will no longer be entitled to any further compensation, monies or other benefits from [EMPLOYER NAME], including coverage under any benefits plans or programs sponsored by [EMPLOYER NAME].

 Although the Separation and Execution Dates are listed separately here, they can occur on the same day if the employee's last day worked is also the day the employee signs the agreement.
 Regardless, the employer should ensure that the Separation Date does not occur after the Execution Date, as the employee is releasing claims occurring through the Execution Date, but not beyond it.